adap/flower/doc/source/implementing-strategies.rst

 Implementing Strategies
 =======================

 The strategy abstraction enables implementation of fully custom strategies.
 A strategy is basically the federated learning algorithm that runs on the server.
 Strategies decide how to sample clients, how to configure clients for traning, how to aggregate updates, and how to evaluate models.
-Flower provides a few buil-in strategies which are based on the same API described below.
+Flower provides a few built-in strategies which are based on the same API described below.

 The :code:`Strategy` abstraction
 --------------------------------